Honor Cords and Graduation Stoles

 Great Commission Stoles

 All students who have participated in a CBU Summer of Service, International or US Service Project (SOS/ISP/USP) are eligible to wear a Great Commission Stole.
-Distribution will take place upon arrival at the Arena at 5:30 pm on December 15, 2016.
-Students may also purchase the stoles for $40 at Grad Finale.
+Distribution will take place as part of the check-in process when you arrive at the ceremony.
+Students may also purchase the stoles for $25 at Grad Finale.
 Unless you have purchased a stole, all stoles must be returned immediately following the Commencement Ceremony.
+You will not be able to purchase a stole on the day of commencement.

-Bachelor's Degree candidates who qualify will wear gold honor cords during Commencement, and those graduating with honors will be announced at the December Commencement Ceremony.
-Honors are determined by a student's cumulative grade point average at the completion of the Fall 2016 semester.
-This means all official transcripts for other schools or colleges must be received in the Office of the University Registrar by 4:00 pm on Friday, December 2 to be considered for honors eligibility.
-Honors announced at the ceremony are conditional upon completion of all requirements in accordance with University policies.
+Bachelor's Degree candidates who qualify will receive gold honor cords - those graduating with honors will be announced as they walk across the stage at the Commencement Ceremony.
+Honors are determined by a student's cumulative grade point average at the completion of their final semester.
+This means that in order for you to be eligible to graduate with honors, all official transcripts from other schools or colleges must be received in the Office of the University Registrar by Friday, April 28.
+Honors announced at the ceremony are also conditional upon completion of all requirements in accordance with University policies.

-Distribution of Honor Cords will take place upon arrival at the Arena at 5:30 pm on December 15, 2016.
+Distribution of Honor Cords will take place as part of the check-in process when you arrive at the ceremony.
 Honor cords are yours to keep.

 Honors are awarded according to the following grade point average: